DECHIVE

 That thought isn't wrong.

-But it's not sufficient either.
+But it's not enough either.

 Before following someone else's flow, there's something you need to check first.